 At least 1 credit must be earned in information literacy.
 Excelsior College's INL 102 Information Literacy fulfills this requirement.
-See "Information Literacy Requirement" on page 4 for more specific information on this requirement.
+See the information literacy requirement section on page 5 for more specific information on this requirement.
 This requirement must be completed within the first 13 Excelsior College credits attempted.